-Then comes the fun part!
+Once you have your magazines, then comes the fun part!
 Lay out your large piece of poster paper, and look for visual representations of your dreams and aspirations in the magazines.
 Find and cut out the images that represent your goals, and arrange them on the poster board.
-The most important goals should have the most prominence on your board – so duplicates are completely OK if it’s an important goal for you.
+The most important goals should have the most prominence on your board - so duplicates are completely OK if it's an important goal for you.

-Add in keywords and phrases, and/or word of encouragement to yourself.
+Add in keywords and phrases, and/or words of encouragement to yourself.
 Try not to overdo the number of words, so that the vision board is mostly pictures.
 You will be looking at this board on a regular basis, and images are quicker to take in than words.

 The vision board is complete when you feel that it represents all of your dreams and goals.
 Choose a prominent place to display it (a place that you will look at almost every day), and you're all set!

 - Personal: Career, financial, education, family, art, attitude, physical, fun, public service